jconnell11/tof_cam/README.md

     cmake .
     make

 This will create the library "libtof_cam.so" and the executables [tof_save](src/tof_save.cpp) and [tof_show](src/tof_show.cpp).
 The save utility will just grab a number of sequential frames from the sensor and store the raw versions as bitmap files.
-By contrast the show utility will pop up 4 windows showing live images of the various stages of processing.
-There is also a Python [wrapper](tof_cam.py) for the system which will produce OpenCV images.
+By contrast, the show utility will pop up 4 windows displaying live images of the various stages of processing.
+There is also a Python [wrapper](tof_cam.py) for the system that will produce OpenCV images.
 You can run a simple test of this by typing:

     python3 tof_cam.py